TooFuW/Soundboard_lethal_company/README.md

-# Soundboard pour Lethal Company en python et web
+# Soundboard for Lethal Company in python and html

-Soundboard pour Lethal Company en python avec pygame et web
+Soundboard for Lethal Company in python with pygame and html

+Code in French